 Miles walked: today 15.6 cumulative 436.8

-I haven’t had good WiFi for the last few days so I made some notes and then this, and the subsequent day’s logs were typed after I got home.
+I haven’t had good WiFi reception for the last few days so I made some notes and then this, and the subsequent day’s logs were typed after I got home.

 The previous day’s rain and the recent oppressive humidity had gone.
 It was also slightly cooler and walking conditions were ideal.

 The way ahead lay up Stinchcombe Hill.
 This is the best example of the vagaries of the Cotswold Way.
 On the map, the hill has the outline of a hand.
-You approach the hill from the wrist, the two hills on the picture representing the two bony “bumps”on the back of the wrist.
+You approach the hill from the “wrist”, the two hills on the picture representing the two bony “bumps”on the back of the wrist.

 From the top I had a good view back to Nibley Knoll and the Tyndall monument

-The south-westerly point on the top is the true Summit.
+The south-westerly point on the top is the true summit.
 There is a viewfinder on top which says it is 180 miles to Land’s End as the crow flies.
 I have taken a tortuous route.
 I could see westwards as far as Dunkery Beacon, across the Bristol Channel to South Wales, North Westerly to the Brecon Beacons and ahead to my next target, the Malvern Hills.

 The hill was donated to the public by Sir Stanley Tubbs who was a Baronet and local MP for Stroud in the mid 1920s.

-I spent a lot of time admiring the views.if you walk the Cotswold Way it is well worth planning this day so you have time to do the long round.
-If you are not a walker you can park near the top and find somewhere to picnic, but avoid the 13th fairway, there is a golf course on top.
+I spent a lot of time admiring the views.
+If you walk the Cotswold Way it is well worth planning this day so you have time to do the long round.
+If you are not a walker you can park near the top and find somewhere to picnic, but avoid the 13th fairway; there is a golf course on top.

 The path then descended steeply through woodland to the small town of Dursley.
 This is a pretty market town, formerly important in the wool and cloth trade.
 It has a nice pedestrianised area where I stopped for coffee.
 I met two Americans over from Colorado to walk the Cotswold Way and we saw each other periodically for the rest of the day.
 There is a 18 century market hall

 After Dursley, the Way climbs up to Cam Long Down and then it was an afternoon of short, steep ascents and descents through farmland and woodland with great views to the west and southwest.
-There is a nice view of Dursley nestling in the valley
+There was a nice view of Dursley nestling in the valley

-this is a typical view from the escarpment.
+This is a typical view from the escarpment.
 The fields are separated by either trees or bushes.